b4yuan/sefa_classroom/README.md

 ### Tagging an Assignment
 #### On GitHub.com
 To create a tag, you can click on "create a new release" on the right side bar.
 The only thing that needs to be specified on this page is "Tag Version", which must be "final_ver".
 Click "Publish Release" and the tag will be created.
 If you want to update your submission, delete and re-add the tag.
+Click on the tags icon next to the branch selector.
+Click on the name of the tag, and there should be an option to delete the tag in the top right.
+Deleting the release is the same thing as deleting the tag.
 #### From the Command Line
 To create a tag from the command line, type ```git tag [tag name]```.
 To show all tags that exist for a repository, ```git show```.
 Once your tag is created, you must ```git push origin [tag name]```.
 A normal repository push will not include any tag updates.
 To update your submission, there are two options.
 You can either ```git tag [tag name] -f ```, which forces the tag to update, and ```git push origin [tag name] -f```.
 Or, you can ```git push -d origin [tag name]``` to delete the tag, and then re-add the tag.